All Episodes

 It's close.

-I mean, I think they helped Democrats a lot.
+I think they help Democrats a lot.

 Trump lost because he did worse in the suburbs.